Tools for High Precision Photometry from Wide-Field Color Images: The Suite

 The data processing tasks implemented in \astrowisp{} are not sufficient to provide full service processing of images to high-quality lightcurves.
 The envisioned application of \astrowisp{} is for it to be integrated into such full processing pipelines that are specifically tuned to specific projects or applications.
 Since the vast majority of astronomical software is in Python, we provide a Python interface to the functionality of \astrowisp{}, described in the package documentation \footnote{\url{https://kpenev.github.io/AstroWISP/}}.
-We provide such full-service processing, including things like image calibration (to remove bias, dark current, flat field variability), astrometry, and various forms of detrending and systematics removal, as a separate Python package --- \autowisp{} --- which is described in a companion paper Romero et. al. (2025, in preparation), available as a Python package \footnote{\url{https://pypi.org/project/autowisp/}}.
+We provide such full-service processing, including things like image calibration (to remove bias, dark current, flat-field variability), astrometry, and various forms of detrending and systematics removal, as a separate Python package --- \autowisp{} --- which is described in a companion paper \citep{Romero_et_al_25}, available as a Python package \footnote{\url{https://pypi.org/project/autowisp/}}.

 One reason for splitting the software in two packages is to support integration into data processing pipelines by other groups.
 Another reason is the requirement to support multiple operating systems.
-Including compiled code in a Python package in a user-friendly manner requires distributing separate Python wheels (pre-compiled versions) for each version of each operating system.
+Including compiled code in a Python package in a user-friendly manner requires distributing separate Python wheels (precompiled versions) for each version of each operating system.
 This makes generating new releases of such packages labor intensive.
 We thus elect to separate the compiled part of the software, namely \astrowisp, into a separate package that is expected to remain much more stable over time from Python-only components (\autowisp) that are expected to evolve much more.

 The tools described here are not only useful for citizen scientists or just color detectors.
-The theme of accounting for non-uniformly sensitive pixels, dealing with under- or critically-sampled point spread function images, and obsessively tracking the error budget throughout the photometry process can benefit professional surveys as well, including ones using monochrome detectors.
+The theme of accounting for nonuniformly sensitive pixels, dealing with under or critically sampled point spread function images, and obsessively tracking the error budget throughout the photometry process can benefit professional surveys as well, including ones using monochrome detectors.

 An outline of the rest of the paper is as follows: Section~\ref{sec:psf_fitting} describes the background extraction and PSF/PRF fitting tool, Section~\ref{sec:aperture_photometry} describes the aperture photometry tool, Section~\ref{sec:python_wrapper} describes the Python interface to these tools, Section~\ref{sec:packaging} describes our scheme for packaging and continuous integration, Section~\ref{sec:demo} presents the performance of \astrowisp{} in processing real-world data from color cameras, and Section~\ref{sec:discussion} offers a summary and concluding remarks.